 © Derek Montague

-A single otter airplane landed on the shore in the Innu community of Sheshatshiu early Thursday evening, dropping off a load of hunted caribou.
+A single otter airplane is seen after taking-off from the shore in the Innu community of Sheshatshiu early Thursday evening, after it dropped off a load of hunted caribou.

 A single otter airplane landed on the shore in the Innu community of Sheshatshiu early Thursday evening, dropping off a load of hunted caribou.
 It is unclear how many animals were aboard, but two witnesses told The Labradorian they saw caribou being taken away from the plane.

 “A skidoo came off the ice and went on past me, with one caribou in the komatik,” said one witness.

 The plane brought out a large crowd from the community.
 People came out in their cars and snowmobiles, almost completely blocking the road along the shore of Sheshatshiu.

 Not long after the otter plane left, Big Land Aviation co-owners Albert Michelin (who was an RCMP officer in Labrador for 18 years before transfering to New Brunswick) and Clarence Froude were made aware that their Turbo Single Otter airplane had been seized.